Pirates

 Jack

 Think?
 Thinking ain't for us.
-I am just being.
+I be just being.

 Finn

 Out here.
-Look around.
 (Motions to his left) The sea.
 (Motions to his right) The sea.
 (Makes a sweeping motion towards the audience) The sea.
-What are we adrift in this wide empty sea.
+What be we, here, adrift in this wide empty sea.

 Jack

 I often feel a bit that way.
 We be drifting.
 No rudder.
 No map.
-Just aimlessly afloat on life's big sea...(changes his mind) No. On life's big puddle.
+Just aimlessly afloat on life's big sea...(changes his mind) Nay.
+On life's big puddle.

 Finn